jellybob/activo-rails/README.md

 will work out of the box.

 ## Contributing ##

-This is currently a very young gem.
-I'm using it in a couple of projects quite happily, but it could certainly use some smoothing out of the edges, and more view helpers.
-If you want to contribute, fork this repository, and send me a pull request when your feature is ready.

 Any contributions should come with accompanying tests, examples of which can be found in the spec/ directory.